Having a small space at home can feel restrictive, but not if you decorate it right.

 A wall just for your plants

 There’s no such rule that says you need to have a backyard with lots of space in order to have a garden.
-Which is exactly why we’re in love with the way Ana from Decora y Vende utilized her tiny space to create a garden wall.
+Which is exactly why we’re in love with the way Ana from Decora y Vende utilised her tiny space to create a garden wall.

 With just a few wall hooks mounted onto her wooden wall panel, along with a few mounted steel planters for her flowers, Ana was able to save herself a ton of space for things like more seats, rugs, and candles for lighting.